 * BLOGS IN UNIFORM: Modern communications technology has changed the way military operations are performed, not merely allowing combat units to stay in touch with each other, but also giving the folks back home a keyhole into life on the front lines.
-Now, according to a BBC WORLD Online article, American citizens are able to keep up with the troops through military-oriented blogs.
+Now, according to an article from BBC.com, American citizens are able to keep up with the troops through military-oriented blogs.

 The first "milblogs" appeared in late 2002.
 The term was coined by "Greyhawk", a US serviceman stationed in Germany who runs the "Mudville Gazette" blog, which has become a hub for other milbloggers.
 Milbloggers have various motives for their activity.
 According to "Matt", who runs the popular "BlackFive" blog, some just want to use a blog to keep in touch with friends and family, others use a blog to organize their thoughts, while still others are aspiring writers.